ParthKalkar/RusLearn/README.md

 [![Pylint](https://github.com/ParthKalkar/RusLearn/actions/workflows/pylint.yml/badge.svg)](https://github.com/ParthKalkar/RusLearn/actions/workflows/pylint.yml)
 [![Deployment](https://github.com/ParthKalkar/RusLearn/actions/workflows/deploy.yml/badge.svg)](https://github.com/ParthKalkar/RusLearn/actions/workflows/deploy.yml)

-With RusLearn, we want to provide a large platform built on the idea and learning philosophy of flashcards: Simple and atomic units of knowledge, that have been scientifically proven to be one of the most effective learning methods, especially when used in combination with techniques such as spaced repetition.
+> With RusLearn, we want to provide a large platform built on the idea and learning philosophy of flashcards: Simple and atomic units of knowledge, that have been scientifically proven to be one of the most effective learning methods, especially when used in combination with techniques such as spaced repetition.
 RusLearn saves you the time and effort of understanding these learning techniques by implementing everything internally and guiding you completely through your learning experience, with no extra effort on your side except the small bursts of focus in the short learning sessions.
 RusLearn also offers premium tier subscriptions, which offer you further high quality content with the flashcards, such as video, audio, and external links.
 Moreover, you should know that RusLearn offers more than just flashcards for you to review.
 If you have confidence in your knowledge of a certain subject or language, you can contribute to the platform with your own flashcards and earn money with them!
 A user can select the “tutor” subscription tier, which instead of taking your money, gives you money (depending on how well your flashcard packs are doing, and how popular they are).

-## Description:
+## Business relevance:
+#### Competitors
+Flashcards app (like Anki, Quizlet, Memrise,...), and platforms for earning through making flashcards (like Stuvia, ProProfs, …).
+#### Challenge
+- Many similar apps on the market, but none of them provide tutor roles, or features like batch input when creating flashcards (input with multiple lines of words)
+- Most of the learning packs created serve the community for free, the owner gains nothing but popularity
+#### How we solve
+- Provide batch input for users
+- Enable money-making functionality for users who reach certain criteria (similar to Spotify, Youtube...)
+#### What make us unique
+- Financial-driven motivation: there will be two types of users: those who learn and those who create to not just share but earn money.
+- Since people actually pay to subscribe to a pack, the community review of a pack is improved as well as the quality of it.
+#### Objectives
+- Create a marketed version of quizlet
+- Solve some tiny user experience details the apps on market is having

+## What we have so far:
 In its current stage, RusLearn is a web-application that accompanies users on the journey of learning the Russian language by:
 - Applying flashcards memorizing technique